agu-oli/exploratory_data_analysis_deliverable_jedha/README.md

 ## In this repository you will find:

 ### - an EDA of the speed dating dataset with data from the Tinder app in 'speed_dating.ipynb'.
-Attentation: Unfortunately not all the visualisations are visible from the GitHub notebook visualisation, you may have to do git clone;
+Attention: Unfortunately not all the visualisations are visible from the GitHub notebook visualisation, you may have to do git clone;

 ### - a copy of the dataset:  'Speed+Dating+Data.csv';